Cartman123/update_browserhax/README.md

 It automatically downloads the latest browserhax_site, replaces the hardcoded urls, copies the browserhax_cfg.php to the webroot folder and generates a valid qrcode (using the google char api).

-This script has 2 versions:
+This script has 3 versions:
 - **`update_browserhax.sh`** is a simple improvement over the original that fixes hardcoded paths and auto copies the `browserhax_cfg.php` to the webroot directory and you must configure it yourself, aswell as compiling the 3ds_browserhax_common repo yourself
 - **`update_browserhax_auto.sh`** automatically sets everything up, compiles 3ds_browserhax_common, and uses a predefined configuration file with auto id generation.
 No extra configuration needed
 - **`update_browserhax_auto_static.sh`**, same as the auto version, but generates static files (no symlinking), allows copying.
 Access http://example.com/generateqrcode.php to generate the qr code for the page.

+You can find the latest static release [here](https://github.com/Cartman123/update_browserhax/releases/latest).
+Extract to your webroot and access http://yoursite.com/generateqrcode.php to generate the missing qrcode.
+If you ever need to regenerate it, just delete the qrcode and open the link again.

 ## Requirements
 A GNU/Linux machine (tested on Ubuntu) with the following packages installed: